Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 You often wake up during the night for no apparent reason

 A mattress that creates pressure or doesn't keep the spine aligned causes frequent micro-awakenings, even if you don't remember them in the morning.
 The result is persistent fatigue despite theoretically sufficient hours of sleep.
-If you sleep 7-8 hours but wake up tired, the mattress is one of the first elements to examine.
+If you sleep 7-8 hours but wake up tired, the mattress is one of the first things to examine.

 You hear spring noises or creaks